 A few weeks ago, I had the pleasure of attending the two-day Global Leadership Summit.
 One of the speakers was Laszlo Bock who served as Google’s Senior Vice President of People Operations and authored the New York Times best-selling book, Work Rules!

 We’ve just closed out the third quarter and have some amazing things to be proud of.
 We’ve seen our market share growing in key accounts because our customers understand that, with us, they get a partner they can count on.
-And we’ve grown while maintaining an industry-leading safety record.
+And we’ve grown while maintaining an industry-leading safety record which is critical in the world of vegetation management and control.
 For all of this, we should be proud.
 And we should celebrate that.
 But we all know that we are just starting on our journey.
 There’s an excellent quote from the legendary Paul William “Bear” Bryant, longtime head coach of the University of Alabama football team, that addresses this journey:

-At Wilderness Environmental Services in Canada, we’ve gone nine years without a single lost-time injury.
+At Wilderness Environmental Services in Canada, we’ve gone nine years without a single lost-time injury which is pretty impressive in general but particularly in the world of vegetation control.
 Not one.
 We don’t compare ourselves to industry norms and celebrate; instead, we hold ourselves to the highest possible standard and never waver.

 I spent three hours in the car in North Carolina and Florida during a recent weekend and witnessed eight near misses on the road.
 The reality of driving today?
 It’s a safety risk.
 For anyone, individual or corporation, the level of risk equals the frequency of near misses multiplied by the severity of the potential outcomes.